Why Is Email Validation Important and Who Uses It?

 Step 3: Mailbox Validation

 The last but certainly not least important step of email validation involves mailbox validation.
-The goal of this step is to validate that the specific mailbox exists and is able to accept messages.
-As such, it’s similar to the previous step, but instead of focusing on the part of the email address that goes after the “@” symbol, we’re focusing on the part before it.
+The goal of this step is to validate that the specific mailbox exists and can accept messages.
+As such, it’s similar to the previous step.
+However, instead of focusing on the part of the address that goes after the “@” symbol, it focuses on the part before it.

 One way to perform an email validation check of a mailbox is to send a message to it, but that’s not optimal because you risk hurting your sender reputation score.
 What’s more, sending a message to each address in your list would be time-consuming and inefficient.